CristiStratulat/PollApp/README.md

 # PollAplication
-A poll aplication for a local competition.
+A poll application made for a local competition.
 A user can search the team he wants and vote.
 You can no longer add or remove teams, their profiles are built static in Xml.
 We can vote one time/day.
 When the competition is over, a password will be published, so they can see the results in the app.